 UBO information from Spanish companies can be obtained via the corporate register.
 After finding the company, a ‘Certificación de titularidad real‘ (Certificate of real owner) can be ordered.
 However, either an account is needed (with a 150 euro deposit) or the data can be accessed using a digital identification certificate.
 And although I have one which should work, I have not been able to access the data yet.
 So, still researching.

 In Sweden the UBO register (registret över verkliga huvudmän) is maintained by the Swedish Companies Registration Office (Bolagsverket).
 The database can be searched in English and information from the UBO register is available to buy online for SEK 250.

 Not EU, but hey, surrounded by the EU so let’s include them.
 The word for UBO in Switzerland is ‘wirtschaftlich berechtigte Person‘, however I’m not really confident on the actual register.
 The data should be somewhere behind the central company index, Zefix (or Zentraler Firmenidex) however, I’m still researching this one.

 Yes, I know, the UK is not EU anymore.
-However UK entities, and in particular the Limited Partnerships, are still a much used vehicle for money laundering.
+However UK entities, and in particular the (Scottish) Limited Partnerships, are still much used vehicles for money laundering.
 So having them included here does serve a purpose.